molgenis/molgenis/docs/documentation/molgenis-start.md

 # Getting started with MOLGENIS/data

 **
-Here you will learn, step-by-step, what MOLGENIS/data is, how to install it, and first glance on the options it offers you to manage and explore your data.
+Here you will learn, step-by-step, what MOLGENIS is, how to install it, and first glance on the options it offers you to manage and explore your data.
 **

 ## Using our demo server